 Phone: (434) 395-2074

-Making a Limited Report: Persons who wish to report an incident and desire that the University take no action to investigate this incident, may speak to a trained Campus Advocate.
+- Making a Limited Report: 3.
+Making a Limited Report: Persons who wish to report an incident and desire that the University take no action to investigate this incident, may speak to the Campus Advocate.
 This option produces a limited report, which includes no generally identifiable information about the complainant.
-A complainant may later choose to file a complaint with the Title IX Coordinator and thus have the incident fully investigated to the best of the University’s ability.
-To speak to a Campus Advocate please visit the Student Conduct and Integrity website to view the list of Campus Advocates available to assist students: http://www.longwood.edu/studentconduct
+A complainant may later choose to file a complaint with the University Title IX Coordinator and thus have the incident fully investigated to the best of the University’s ability.
+The Campus Advocate may be contacted at the Counseling and Psychological Services: Health and Fitness Center, Upper Level; Phone: (434) 395-2409.

-Making a Confidential Report: Persons who wish to report an incident or speak to someone about what happened and desire that the details of the incident be kept confidential, they should speak with staff members of the Counseling Center, Student Health & Wellness Center, or off‐campus crisis resources, who will maintain confidentiality.
-Campus counselors and Student Health & Wellness Center staff are available to help students free of charge.
-In addition, you may go off campus to speak with clergy and chaplains, who will also keep reports made to them confidential.
+Making a Confidential Report: 4.
+Making a Confidential Report: Persons who wish to report an incident or speak to someone about what happened and desire that the details of the incident be kept confidential, they should speak with staff members of Counseling and Psychological Services, Student Health Center, or off-campus crisis resources, who will maintain confidentiality.
+Campus counselors and Student Health Center staff are available to help students free of charge.

-- Counseling Center: Office: Health and Fitness Center, Upper Level;
+- Counseling and Psychological Services: Office: Health and Fitness Center, Upper Level;

 Phone: (434) 395-2409.

-- Student Health & Wellness Center: Office Health and Fitness Center, Upper Level;
+- Student Health Center: Office Health and Fitness Center, Upper Level;

 Phone: (434) 395-2102.

-- Piedmont Crisis Center, Center for Violence Prevention:
+- Southside Center for Violence Prevention: Piedmont Crisis Center 24-Hour Hotline:

 24-hour hotline: (888) 819-2926.

-If you would like to report an incident or speak to someone about what happened and if you desire that details of the incident be kept confidential, you should speak with staff members of the Counseling Center, Student Health & Wellness Center or off‐campus rape crisis resources, who will maintain confidentiality.
+Psychological Services, Student Health Center or off-campus crisis resources, who will maintain confidentiality.
 All inquiries, complaints, and investigations are treated with utmost discretion.
 Information can be released as law and policy permit.
 However, the identity of the complainant is usually revealed to the person(s) accused of such conduct and any witnesses.
-A complainant can decide after s/he talks to the Title IX Coordinator/Investigators, whether or not to pursue a Title IX Complaint.
-In addition to the choice of whether or not to pursue a Title IX Complaint, complainants may also request confidentiality in terms of not revealing the complainant’s name to a respondent.
-These requests are evaluated on a case by case basis by the Title IX Coordinator to determine whether that request can be honored while still providing a safe and nondiscriminatory environment for all students, including the complainant.
+A complainant can decide after they talk to the University Title IX Coordinator, whether or not to pursue a Title IX Complaint.
+In addition to the choice of whether or not to pursue a Title IX complaint, complainants may also request confidentiality in terms of not revealing the complainant’s name to a respondent.
+These requests are evaluated on a case by case basis by the University Title IX Coordinator to determine whether that request can be honored while still providing a safe and nondiscriminatory environment for all students, including the complainant.

 Many factors are weighed when determining whether or not to honor a request to withhold the complainant’s name from the respondent.
 These factors include, but are not limited to, when there is a clear and present danger of harm to the complainant or others, when there is knowledge or suspicion of abuse or neglect of minor children or elderly persons, reporting obligations under state law and as otherwise required by law.
 Additionally, these factors also include circumstances that suggest there is an increased risk of the respondent committing additional acts or there is an increased risk of future acts under similar circumstances, as well as whether the University possesses other means to obtain relevant evidence.